Eduard Khil: Illness and death

 On 8 April 2012, Khil suffered a stroke and was hospitalized with serious brain injuries at the Mariinsky Hospital in Saint Petersburg, where he fell into a coma immediately afterward.
+Doctors were initially optimistic about a partial recovery, but later retracted those statements.
 His condition was later reported as critical, with now irreversible brain damage.
-Doctors were initially optimistic about a partial recovery, but later retracted these statements.
 He died in the hospital in Saint Petersburg on 4 June 2012, from complications from the stroke, aged 77.

 Among people who offered their condolences to Khil's family was Russia's President Vladimir Putin.
 He said about Eduard Khil:

 His name is connected to an era in the history of Russian music.
 Eduard Khil was unique in his extraordinary charm and lyricism, and constant in his professionalism, vocal culture and creative taste.
 Many of the songs he performed became part of the golden fund of the Russian stage.

 Legacy

 Internet videos

-In 2009, a 1976 video of Eduard Khil singing a non-lexical vocable version of the song "I Am So Glad I'm Finally Returning Back Home" (Я очень рад, ведь я, наконец, возвращаюсь домой) was uploaded to YouTube and became known as "Trololol" or "Trololo".
+In 2009, a 1976 video of Eduard Khil singing a non-lexical vocable version of the song "I Am Very Glad, As I Am Finally Returning Back Home" (Я очень рад, ведь я, наконец, возвращаюсь домой) was uploaded to YouTube and became known as "Trololol" or "Trololo".
 The name "Trololo" is an onomatopoeia of the distinctive way Khil vocalizes throughout the song.
 The video quickly went viral and Khil became known as "Mr. Trololo" or "Trololo Man".
 The viral video also has been referred to as the Russian Rickroll.

 The song was written by Arkady Ostrovsky.
 Besides Khil, it was also performed by Valery Obodzinsky, Hungarian singer János Koós, and by Muslim Magomayev on the Little Blue Light programme in the Soviet Union.

 According to Khil, the Trololo song originally featured lyrics which described a narrative about a cowboy riding a horse to his farm: